 With the evolution of content marketing, a role called “content strategist” evolved from website work.
 In this connotation, content strategy is focused on optimizing specific work projects, mostly for marketing tactics.
 Usually, what might be called content strategy for a business functions or tactic is really a content plan.
 (See Content Strategy Beyond Marketing and Websites)

-Sales content strategy defines the strategic purpose and positioning of content for sales constituents.
-Sales content constituents include direct and channel, as well as their audiences.
-The result of sales content strategy are decisions about content requirements and priorities that justify and inform investment and content creation activities.
+Sales information and content strategy defines the strategic purpose and positioning of information and content for sales constituents.
+These include all roles of direct and channel sales, as well as their audiences.
+The result of sales information and content strategy are decisions about requirements and priorities that justify and inform investment and content creation activities.

-An important reality sales content strategy must address is that most content creators are not sales experts.
+An important reality that must be addressed is that most content creators are not sales experts.
 They are separate from, lack familiarity with, the “job” sales people and their audiences are “hiring” content to do.
 (See What “Job” Do You Want Content to Do?)

-This means sales content strategy must define frameworks for specifying content work products to insure creation of quality, effective content for a selling context.
+This means sales information and content strategy must define frameworks for specifying content creation and work products to insure quality, effective content for each key selling context.

 This work must be conducted in the context of the organization’s primary business goals.
-Content strategy supports the organization’s sales and marketing strategies and plans.
+Information and content strategy supports the organization’s sales and marketing strategies and plans.
 This sequence is important.
 But it is also iterative.
 There may be insights gleaned from content strategy work that also informs overall sales and marketing strategy and plans.

 Several other important context considerations are discussed more thoroughly in Beware Out-of-Context Marketing Prescriptions.